Task Definitions

 Usage

-You can define a maximum number of Attesters—who are eligible to validate a particular task.
+You can define a maximum number of Attesters—who are eligible to submit attestations for a particular task.

 Usage